wangzhezhe/Gorilla/README.md

 https://www.osti.gov/servlets/purl/1338570

+(3) filter based on the analytics used in visuzliaztion such as the isosurface (VTK pipeline)

-(3) filter based on the machine learning/deep learning model
+(4) filter based on the machine learning/deep learning model

 https://www.nature.com/articles/s41586-019-1116-4

 https://dl.acm.org/citation.cfm?id=3291724

-When specific data finish the execution function listed above, it will send the notification back to the subscriber.
-This notification contains the metadata of the real data.
-The subscriber could do the following tasks based on this metadata.

-There is a workflow that implements the process mentioned above at the `scripts/testnotify.scripts`.

-## Task controller and dynamic trigger <a name="controller"></a>

-The task controller is still in the beta version.
-Currently, it could accept the notification from the staging service.
-For the future goal, it will maintain a table that contains all the execution results of the data block it subscribed for every step.
-Then the specific task fill be triggered according to this table.
-For example, if the task controller subscribes to 4 data block and the execution results for step 1 from those 4 blocks are all false, the specific task will not be triggered.
-If some of them are true, the specific task defined at the task controller will be triggered with the metadata.
-This part can be modified flexibly based on specific use cases.
+When there is data put rpc comes to the staging service, it will check the metdata of the raw data according to the subscribed profiles on this node, such as comparing wether the name, step and bounding box match with the subscribed info.
+If there is matching, the data will be checked based on the analytics specified at the profile, if the checking operation returns true, the trigger option will be executed.
+This process is executed asyncrounously after the data put operation.

+### In-situ Triggers <a name="trigger"></a>

+The in-situ trigger will be implemented by different underlying engines, and there are several typical cases:

+(1) visualize engine

+When the data checking operation returns true, the trigger will send the metadata of the targeted data to the visualization engine, then the visualization engine could execute the visualization operation. (such as using the Catalyst of Paraview)

+(2) checkpointing engine

+When the data checking operation returns true, the checking point engine could write the data onto the disk for post-processing.

+(3) alert engine

+The alert operation will be triggered based on the metadata provided by the data checking operation.

+(4) task controller

+If the checking operation is the function to detect the error of the data when the error is larger than a specific value, it is meaningless to let the simulation run continuously or specific parameters of the simulation need to be adjusted.
+The trigger service could send the notification to the task controller, and the task controller could stop or modify the corresponding configurations of the simulation.

+(5) data aggregation engine

+Since the qualified data might be located at the different nodes, if the user wants to aggregate the data, the trigger could send the notification to the data aggregation service.
+The data aggregation service could get the partitioned data from the staging according to the metadata it receives and aggregates the partitioned data in specific step.

 ## Installing <a name="install"></a>